 I’m reminded of a video I watched once from the horrific wildfires in Gatlinburg, Tennessee.
 Friends of mine owned a home there that was destroyed by wildfire, and many other friends and acquaintances enjoyed the area during family vacations.

 This video vividly shows how quickly these fires grew as this man drives through them to safety.
-Wildfire safety is no easy matter, as I explain in this article.
+(Warning: Strong Language)

 - Eyewash/eye drops